 The Texas Juvenile Justice Department welcomes comments on how to make our website more accessible to individuals living with a disability.
 If you are using assistive technology and the format of any of the material presented on our website interferes with your ability to access the desired information, please contact our website administrator.
 To enable us to respond in a manner most helpful to you, please indicate the nature of your accessibility problem, the desired format in which you would prefer to receive the material, the web address of the requested material and your contact information.

 Information resources residing at state agencies are valuable assets belonging to the citizens of Texas.
 The Texas Department of Information Resources (TJJD) helps government agencies and educational institutions assure the integrity, availability, and confidentiality of these critical assets.

-For more information about information security, please visit the Texas Department of Information Resources's website.
+For more information about information security, please visit the Texas DIR website.

 Privacy and Security Policy

 TJJD maintains this website as a public service.
 This policy describes TJJD's privacy and security practices regarding information collected from visitors to the site, including what information is collected and how that information is used.
 The policy applies to all pages beginning with www.tjjd.texas.gov.

 Please note that all information collected or maintained by TJJD is subject to the provisions of the Texas Public Information Act (TGC 552).
 The email addresses of most members of the public who communicate with state agencies through the Internet is confidential under Texas law.
 Exceptions to confidentiality may be reviewed at TGC 552.137.